 The BC Energy Step Code and What It Means for REALTORS®

 In the coming years, new homes in BC are about to get measurably healthier, quieter, more durable, and more energy efficient than those on the resale market, thanks to a regulation called the BC Energy Step Code.
-BCREA is collaborating with BC Hydro to ensure REALTORS® understand the BC Energy Step Code, so they can better advise their clients and meet the growing demand for “high-performance homes.”
+BCREA is collaborating with BC Hydro and the Real Estate Foundation of BC to ensure REALTORS® understand the BC Energy Step Code, so they can better advise their clients and meet the growing demand for "high-performance homes."

 What is the BC Energy Step Code?